Le lien vers cette page a été envoyé avec succès aux destinataires.

 The JLD makes a ordinance who is notified to the person complained against.

-If the judge refuses detention, he can make an order for detention judicial review or an order of electronic wristband placement.
+If the judge refuses on detention, he may issue a detention order placement under judicial review or an order of electronic wristband placement.

 Appeals

-The person in custody may call the order made within 10 days.
+The person detained can do call of the order made within ten days.

 The appeal may be made immediately after the hearing by a statement to the graft of the JLD.